kehantan/labbook/docs/assays/antiviral.rst

 I would typically do

-* A1 = Negative control
+* A1 = Negative control (Cells without virus infection)
-* B1-C1 = Virus control
+* B1-C1 = Virus control (Cells with virus infection)
-* A2-C2 = Compound X concentration 1
+* A2-C2 = Compound X concentration 1 (Cells with virus infection and treated with compound)
-* A3-C3 = Compound X concentration 2
+* A3-C3 = Compound X concentration 2 (Cells with virus infection and treated with compound)
-* A4-C4 = Compound X concentration 3
+* A4-C4 = Compound X concentration 3 (Cells with virus infection and treated with compound)

-This is just a guideline, you can tailor the arrangement however you like according to the need of your experiments.
+This is just a guideline, you can tailor the arrangement however you like according to the need of your experiments, but always remember to include 1 negative control and virus control.

 Cell seeding